CMPGFB/wi-prepares-website/README.md

-# 🛡️ WI Prepares – Preparing Wisconsin for The Unexpected
+# 🛡️ WI Prepares – Preparing WI for The Unexpected

 **WI Prepares** is a mobile-responsive, accessible public awareness site designed to help Wisconsin residents prepare for unexpected emergencies, economic shifts, and service disruptions.
 Created in collaboration with **Senator Dora Drake**, the site empowers families with readiness knowledge grounded in wisdom and local relevance.